-Eric is a Senior Associate with RMI’s industry and electricity practices, where he is a key contributor to the Reinventing Fire: China program as RMI's industrial sector lead and champions a nascent effort to eliminate energy waste in consumer products by harnessing business’ drive for profit.
+Eric is a Manager with RMI’s industry and electricity practices, where he is a key contributor to the Reinventing Fire: China program as RMI's industrial sector lead and champions a nascent effort to eliminate energy waste in consumer products by harnessing business’ drive for profit.
 He is also actively involved in energy strategy development and implementation, and design innovation for electric utilities, heavy industry, and corporations.
 Eric has been involved with RMI in various capacities since starting as a fellow in 2005.

 - International—Eric led work with the Government of Rwanda and the country’s off-grid private sector to develop an actionable plan to improve the reliability, economics, and environmental impact of the power grid and accelerate private sector deployment of stand alone solar home systems to electrify significant portions of the population.
 He also led RMI’s Reinventing Fire China industrial work that identified economic opportunities save more energy in the Chinese industrial sector than is consumed by the entire U.S. industrial sector.

 - Industrial energy—Eric’s experience in working with industrial clients includes the radical redesign of a large refinery to demonstrate concrete deep energy and cost savings, developing an achievable low-carbon vision for one of the largest mining companies in the world, creating a renewable energy and efficiency strategy for a large consumer products manufacturer, and improving the energy efficiency of a remote tuna cannery.

 - Electric utility planning and analysis—Eric has worked with a diverse set of electric utilities, including Fort Collins Utilities, Duke Energy, Southern California Edison, the Rwanda Energy Group, and the San Francisco Public Utilities Commission.
 He also led an early RMI effort to evaluate the value of real-time demand response as a tool to enable large penetrations of variable renewable energy resources.